-Whenever I visit a blog, I’m always curious what their motivation is.
+Whenever I visit a blog, I’m always curious about others’ motivations.
 Partially in the Vision & Mission sense, but also what their monetary motivation is.
-Advertising disclosures are nice (and required), but I always love diving into others monthly income reports.
+Advertising disclosures are nice (and required), but I always love diving into what motivates people to write about specific topics.
 Getting to see a ledger of income and expenses hits the accounting sweet spot for me.

 I do want to Let Transparency Shine and communicate where Minafi’s money is coming from.
 I see this as similar to a political candidate showing their donors and their tax returns.
-It helps highlight any conflict of interests and lets readers make up their mind when it comes to my motives.
+It helps to highlight any conflict of interest and lets readers make up their minds when it comes to my motives.

 Adam’s Personal Cashflow

-If you’re looking for my personal expenses and investments, I document those quarterly.
-These income reports are massive.
+If you’re looking for my personal expenses and investments, but recently stopped.
+These monthly reports are massive – detailing my spending, investments, goals, and an overview of the month.
 They include every fund I’m invested in, what I’ve spent (both at a quarterly and yearly level), where I am on my journey towards financial independence, savings rate and more.
-I love doing these quarterly – that feels like the right cadence where it doesn’t feel like homework, and I can still learn from them.
+I love doing these.

 - Minafi 2018 Q1 Spring Investment Report

 - Minafi 2017 Q3 Fall Investment Report

 As I write more of these, this list will grow!